IslamAlorabI/GSmoji/README.md

-iGmoji is An Magisk Module with Google Font
+iGmoji is An Magisk Module with Google Sans Font

 And Apple Emoji Based on iOS 15.4